-- 4.27.1 Ross-on-Wye is relatively well supplied with public, private and voluntary/ community facilities\ and many of these serve an area well beyond just Rosson-Wye itself.
+- 4.25.1 Ross-on-Wye is relatively well supplied with public, private and voluntary/ community facilities\ and many of these serve an area well beyond just Rosson-Wye itself.
 Maps in the Facilities Report (which are not exhaustive) identify the main community facilities and assets in Ross-on-Wye.
 All such facilities face challenges of viability, but new developments will add additional people and therefore a possible need both for the retention of current facilities and further provision.
-The conversion of pubs to residential use is a particular local concern. (\The Facilities Report is referred to in the Summarv Evidence Report, see Appendix 1, and includes two maps of facilities, north and south.) - 4.27.2 For a town of its size, and the resulting distances from some peripheral neighbourhoods to the shops in the centre over 1.5 km in some cases it is notable that there are only three neighbourhood shops in Ross-on-Wye: a shop with post office and a fish and chip shop, both in Tudorville and a shop in Springfield Road.
-Some of those who will live in new developments east of the A40 will be 2 km from their nearest shops. - 4.27.2 It is important that existing, viable facilities are retained wherever possible and that new developments contribute to their retention and improvements and/ or to the provision of new facilities.
-The Community Hospital is a particularly valued local facility, serving as it does an area well beyond Ross itself.
-Along with nearby doctors' and dentists' surgeries it almost forms a 'health hub'.
-This focus is particularly important to retain, ideally to enhance.
+The conversion of pubs to residential use is a particular local concern. (\The Facilities Report is referred to in the Summary Evidence Report, see Appendix 1, and includes two maps of facilities, north and south.) - 4.25.2 For a town of its size, and the resulting distances from some peripheral neighbourhoods to the shops in the centre over 1.5 km in some cases it is notable that there are only three neighbourhood shops in Ross-on-Wye: a shop with post office and a fish and chip shop, both in Tudorville and a shop in Springfield Road.
+Some of those who will live in new developments east of the A40 will be 2 km from their nearest shops.